Fact or Fiction? Investigating 7 Common Fertility & Pregnancy Myths

 Does Stress Impact Getting Pregnant?

 It is well known that infertility and fertility treatment are associated with significant stress, but research on stress directly impacting fertility is inconclusive.
 Studies evaluating stress levels in relationship to becoming pregnant lead to contradictory findings.
 Many of these survey-based assessments evaluate hormonal markers, relaxation techniques such as acupuncture, psychotherapy, and exercise in relationship to stress and fertility.
-Overall, research from the American Society of Reproductive Medicine suggest that there is little relationship between stress and infertility, and stress does not decrease the overall chance of conceiving a pregnancy.
+Overall, suggest that there is little relationship between stress and infertility, and stress does not decrease the overall chance of conceiving a pregnancy.
 However, patients struggling with infertility definitely still need significant emotional support throughout this journey.

 “But when I’ve had patients who are all in, they have a goal of trying to get healthy and get their [menstrual] cycle back, they usually do pretty well.” - sports endocrinologist Kathryn Ackerman, M.D., M.P.H.